deniz-oezdemir/Pipex/README.md

 In our case `execve(path, cmd, ev)` it takes three arguments: the `path` to the executable file, the array `cmd` of commands the new program needs and the array of pointers to null-terminated strings `ev` representing the environment variables.
 The execve function is responsible for running a specified command.
 It needs to explore every possible path to find the correct location of the executable - for example, if you want to know the path to the `touch` command, you can type `which touch` in your terminal.
 If the command exists, execve will execute it; otherwise, it will do nothing and return -1, indicating an error.
 Once the command is executed, execve takes care of cleaning up ongoing processes, including variables.
 You don't need to worry about freeing up resources; execve handles this for you.

+## Debugging

+For debugging I used the [pipex-tester](https://github.com/vfurmane/pipex-tester): A function `void free_split(char **strs)` was added to free the allocated memory in case of `execve` errors.
+A check for "/dev/urandom" as the first command was added for preventing timeouts by handling this specific case where attempting to open "/dev/urandom" (interface to the kernel's random number generator that provides access to a source of cryptographically secure pseudo-random numbers) leads to a lengthy operation or blocking behavior.

 ## Key Learnings